7 Techniques to Make Your Stubble Softer

 • Shave close outside beard borders for smoother skin

-• Brush beard regularly to spread oil evenly and separate clamped hairs
+• Brush beard regularly to spread oil evenly and separate clumped hairs

 • Use a high-quality beard softening pad to reduce harshness